• Share this on:

 Tips:

-What additional requirements do buyers often have?
+What additional requirements and certifications do buyers often have?

 Product design and development

-• Blended fabrics, including stretch fabrics with elastane/Lycra for extra comfort.
+• Blended fabrics, including stretch fabrics with elastane/Lycra for extra comfort;

-• Different weaving and/or knitting techniques such as mesh and houndstooth.
+• Different weaving and/or knitting techniques, such as mesh and houndstooth;

-• Innovative finishes that improve hand-feel or improve functionality such as quick-dry and easy ironing.
+• Innovative finishes that improve hand-feel or improve functionality, such as quick-dry and easy ironing;

-• Prints, preferably using sustainable techniques (see above).
+• Prints, preferably using sustainable techniques.

 Fitting

-Photo by Frank Flores on Unsplash
+Source: Frank Flores via Unsplash

-Photo by Pesce Huang on Unsplash
+Source: Pesce Huang via Unsplash

 Printing

 Printed pants are often included in the collections of European fashion brands.
-They are mostly designed for women but sometimes also for men.
-There are different printing techniques you can use: lithography (using printing plates and rollers on fabric); digital printing (inkjet and laser, allows for small production runs) and screen printing (transferring images onto fabric or garments using a fine material or mesh/film.
-Printing can be outsourced but investing in printing and embroidering machines increases your flexibility.
+They are mostly designed for women, but sometimes also for men.
+There are different printing techniques you can use: lithography (using printing plates and rollers on fabric), digital printing (inkjet and laser, allows for small production runs) and screen printing (transferring images onto fabric or garments using a fine material or mesh/film).
+Printing can be outsourced, but investing in printing and embroidering machines increases your flexibility.

 Flexibility